ocaml/dune/doc/dune-files.rst

 See the section about :ref:`running-tests` for details.

-Note that if your project contains several packages and you run test the tests from the opam file using a ``build-test`` field, then all your ``runtest`` alias stanzas should have a ``(package ...)`` field in order to partition the set of tests.
+Note that if your project contains several packages and you run the tests from the opam file using a ``build-test`` field, then all your ``runtest`` alias stanzas should have a ``(package ...)`` field in order to partition the set of tests.